 In January 2002, as a result of the September 11 terror events in the United States and the December 2001 Indian Parliament attacks, the Pakistan government did take action against militant groups including LeT.
-In 2006, the government intervened in JuD facilities and placed its top leaders under house arrest following the July 2006 Mumbai commuter train bombings.
-Saeed was detained until mid-October that year and subsequently released by the Lahore High Court for lack of concrete evidence against the JuD leader.20 claiming that the groups were primarily charities.
+The government intervened in JuD facilities and placed its top leaders under house arrest following the July 2006 Mumbai commuter train bombings.
+Saeed was detained until mid-October that year and subsequently released by the Lahore High Court for lack of concrete evidence against the JuD leader.20 charities.
 Following the June 2009 verdict from the Lahore High Court that quashed all terrorism charges against Hafiz Saeed, JuD was able to continue its move into the mainstream.